 Additional ways to protect your plumbing:

-- keep cabinet doors open to allow warm air around pipes
+- Keep cabinet doors open to allow warm air to circulate around pipes

-• use heat tape for high-risk pipe sections
+- Apply heat tape to high-risk pipe sections

 These measures work together with dripping to reduce the chances of frozen pipes.